Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ### Transient properties

 A property can be excluded from serialization by marking it with the [`@Transient`][Transient] annotation (don't confuse it with [kotlin.jvm.Transient]).
-Transient property must have a default value.
+Transient properties must have a default value.

 ```kotlin
 @Serializable